 Simulink tools were used to simulate the above equation.
-The drive train plant could be modelled as follows:
+Figure 4, represent simulation model based on equation derived in the sub chapter 2.0.
+The drive train plant could be simplified model as seen in Figure 4.

-Figure 4.
-Vehicle dynamic plant
+Figure 4: Vehicle dynamic plant